 - Church Militant: The Archangel's followers.

-- Companion Cube: The Box Man is always clutching a box; you can throw him a box of your own and he'll give you a different one, but he seems to believe that the box he's always clutching is his daughter.
+- Companion Cube: The Box Man is always clutching a box; you can throw him a box of your own and he'll give you a different one, but he believes the box he's always clutching is his daughter.
+In truth, he knows it doesn't really contain any part of her, but he needs that delusion more than anything; it's his only reason to continue living.

-- Covers Always Lie: Many people assumed that the protagonist was shown on the cover, but its actually the Archangel.
+- Covers Always Lie: The PS2 one, specifically, as well as the International Wii one - averted with the others.
+Many people assumed that the protagonist was shown on the cover, but it's actually the Archangel.

-- Crapsack World: Almost everything outside the Neuro Tower is in a shade of red.
+- Crapsack World: Almost everything outside the Neuro Tower is in a shade of red, disrepair, and general warped-ness.

 - Crazy Enough to Work: The plot could be considered this, if you manage to get through it all.